Alfresco/tutorials/docs/api-tutorial/api-app/stage-one.md

-# Api- Application
+# Consuming Alfresco Content Services REST API from Java Part 1

-APIs are a great way of communicating with ACS from the outside and are thus perfect for custom applications.
+REST APIs are a great way of integrating systems are thus perfect for custom applications.
+This tutorial builds on the [Contract Management](../../contract-management/README.md) and shows how you can create a custom Java application that integrates with Alfresco Content Services.

 ## What to expect